 “Toughen up sweetie- big girls don’t cry!”

-I can’t tell you how many time I heard like this growing up- from friends, parents, teachers, and especially doctors.
+I can’t tell you how many time I heard phrases like these growing up- from friends, parents, teachers, and especially doctors.
 Kid’s don’t get sick.
 At least, not permanently.
 They get stuffy noses and flu bugs and scrapes on their hands and feet, but If it’s not a broken bone, it’s not a problem.

 Deep down inside, I always knew that this wasn’t true- at least not for me.
 But everyone kept telling me that I was fine, so I started to believe them.
 I learned to tuck up my pain in neat little boxes and push them away in the corners of my mind where I didn’t have to look at them anymore.
 I got so good at ignoring my pain, that I could forget that it even existed.

-My hands burned whenever I wrote- even for a few minutes.
+My hands burned whenever I wrote, even for a few minutes.
 My gut felt like someone had poured gasoline down my throat.
-The entire surface of my skin itched with invisible hives, and each of my ribs slipped out of place and turned my back into one giant knot.
+The entire surface of my skin itched with invisible hives, and each of my ribs slipped in and out of place and turned my back into one giant knot.
 My neck spasmed so tightly that it was difficult to swallow.
 And that is just the beginning.
 Yet, if you asked me- I would tell you that I wasn’t in pain at all.
 And I believed it.
 Somehow, I had convinced myself that I was perfectly fine.

-Pain was a game- and I was winning.
-If I didn’t feel it, it wasn’t real.
-And if I did feel it?
-Well clearly, I just needed a better attitude.
 No pain, no gain, right?
 At least, that’s what my swim coach always told me.
 I worked hard and even managed to get straight A’s through most of high-school by pushing through the pain and the fatigue.
 But in many other ways, I was constantly coming short.
 I struggled to make connections with others.
 I was the slowest on the swim team and the track team, no matter how hard I tried.
 I was always forgetting things- pencils, lunches, assignments, and more.
 I blamed myself for these problems and was ashamed of my many weaknesses.